Sufficient conditions for the filtration of a stationary processes to be standard: Introduction

 Another notable property of filtrations is \textit{standardness\/}.
 Recall that $\F^X$ is \textit{standard\/} if, modulo an enlargement of the probability space, one can immerse $\F^X$ in a filtration generated by an i.i.d.\ process with values in a separable space.
 Vershik introduced standardness in the context of ergodic theory.
-Examples of non-standard filtrations include the filtrations of $[T,T^{-1}]$ transformations, introduced in~\cite{heicklen-t}.
-Split-word processes, inspired by Vershik's $(r_n)$-adic sequences of decreasing partitions~\cite{vershik1995tds} and studied in~\cite{smorodinsky1998pns} and \cite{laurent2004ftd}, for instance, also provide non-standard filtrations.
+Examples of non-standard filtrations include the filtrations of $[T,T^{-1}]$ transformations, introduced in~\cite{Heicklen - Hoffman}.
+Split-word processes, inspired by Vershik's $(r_n)$-adic sequences of decreasing partitions~\cite{Vershik 1995} and studied in~\cite{Smorodinsky 1998} and \cite{Laurent-thesis}, for instance, also provide non-standard filtrations.

-Obviously, lemma~\ref{immersion} above implies that if $X$ has a generating and governing process, then $\F^X$ is standard.
+Obviously, lemma~\ref{immersion} above implies that if $X$ has a generating parametrization with values in some essentially separable space, then $\F^X$ is standard.
 Whether the converse holds is not known.

 Necessary and sufficient conditions for standardness include Vershik's self-joining criterion and Tsirelson's notion of $I$-cosiness.
-Both notions are discussed in~\cite{emery2001vershik} and are based on conditions which are subtle and not easy to use nor to check in specific cases.
+Both notions are discussed in~\cite{Emery - Schachermayer} and are based on conditions which are subtle and not easy to use nor to check in specific cases.

-Our goal in this paper is to provide sufficient conditions for the existence of a generating sequence for $\F^X$ (and therefore of standardness) that are easier to use than the ones mentioned above.
+Our goal in this paper is to provide sufficient conditions for the existence of a generating parametrization of $\F^X$ (and therefore of standardness) that are easier to use than the ones mentioned above.
 Each of our conditions involves a quantification of the influence of the distant past of the process on its present.
 We introduce them in the next section.